AguilarRaul/InPlay/README.md

 ### Q1 In Play deployment data predictions

-Plase reffer to InPlay.ipynb notebook and results.csv file for modeling approach and results.
+Plase refer to InPlay.ipynb notebook and results.csv file for modeling approach and results.

 ### Q2: Modeling approach reasoning